Ansible : the basics - Simple IT Automation

 }

-Users and groups (source, user module) :
+Users and groups, the user module :

 Create a user account for Bob :